Sanremo, Italy

 When we asked people what advice they would give someone preparing to move to Sanremo, they said:

 "Sanremo, is a beautiful coastal city known for its Mediterranean climate, making it an attractive destination for expats looking to retire.
 Before making the move, there are several things to consider.
 Firstly, understanding the cost of living is crucial.
 While it's generally lower than in many U.S. or U.K. cities, it's higher than in other parts of Italy.
 This includes housing, groceries, healthcare, and other daily expenses.
 Secondly, healthcare in Italy is of a high standard.
 Expats can access the public healthcare system, but it's recommended to have private health insurance to cover any additional costs.
 Language can be a barrier for some, as English is not widely spoken, especially among the older population.
 Learning basic Italian phrases or taking language classes can be beneficial.
 The Italian tax system can be complex, so it's advisable to seek advice from a financial advisor who understands both your home country's tax system and Italy's.
 Italy has a slower pace of life, which can be a significant change for some.
 Shops may close in the afternoon for siesta and bureaucracy can be slow.
 Sanremo is known for its festivals, including the famous Sanremo Music Festival.
 It's also a city with a rich history and culture, offering plenty of opportunities for exploration and enjoyment.
 Public transportation in Sanremo is reliable, but having a car can be beneficial for exploring the surrounding areas.
 However, be aware that driving in Italy can be challenging due to narrow roads and different driving habits.
 Finally, it's important to understand the visa requirements.
-Non-EU citizens will need a visa to stay in Italy for more than 90 days, and the process can be lengthy and complex," remarked one expat who made the move to Sanremo.
+Non-EU citizens will need a visa to stay in Italy for more than 90 days, and the process can be lengthy and complex," said one expat in Sanremo.

 Connect